kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 #### Install Prerequisite Software tool
 To build the WebRTC native-code package, [Prerequisite Software tool](https://webrtc.org/native-code/development/prerequisite-sw/)  must be installed at first.

+#### WebRTC native code package branch notice
+In fact, the WebRTC native code package adds code commit almost every day.
+Because the RWS repo can not be modified daily according to the WebRTC native code package, which is updated daily, this repo is modified to match the specific WebRTC native code branch.

+The WebRTC branch for RWS compilation should use the branch version in the misc/WEBRTC_BRANCH.conf file.

 #### Download WebRTC native-code package
 To download webrtc source code please use the following command: